Irfansari1/django-quizz-app/README.md

 This app is developed with Django Restframework that allows users to;
   - Register / Login / Logout
-  - View Quizzes and questions
+  - View Quizes and questions
-  - CRUD quizzes and questions (stuff only)
+  - CRUD quizes and questions (staff only)
 As database SQLite is used,
 Admin Dashborad is Customized to show all info about Quiz